 About the Program

-The SAF Student Diversity Scholar program aims to intentionally bring together students from underrepresented groups in forestry and natural resources to help them navigate, grow, and thrive in the profession.
+The SAF Student Diversity Scholar program aims to empower students from underrepresented groups in forestry and natural resources to help them navigate, grow, and thrive in the profession.
 Through engagement opportunities throughout the year, each cohort of scholars will develop leadership and networking skills and create community among each other and the broader SAF network.
 In addition, awardees will receive a full scholarship to the SAF National Convention.

 To offer further support and guidance, each student will be paired with a mentor based on their career interests and goals.
 Scholars and mentors will work together throughout the year, but the hope is for these connections to extend beyond the year to help scholars continue to grow and learn.
 Past scholars have discovered employment opportunities and funding for graduate education through their mentors and their contacts.